 SOWK 340 (240 hours experience - 4 credit hours) is the second half of the BSW fieldwork experience.
 This experience is usually a continuation of the SOWK 330 placement, but occasionally circumstances require a placement in a different setting.
 If such a situation arises, the student will work closely with the internship coordinator to secure a placement.

-SOWK 350 (3 credit hours)is always taken in conjuction with the SOWK 340.
+SOWK 350 (3 credit hours)is always taken in conjunction with the SOWK 340.
 While SOWK 330 forms the foundation for discussion and assignments in the SOWK 302 Social Work Methods II course, students will bring their experiences in the second semester of field to the SOWK 350 semester.